 - Business descriptions

-According to Oregon’s Secretary of State business data resources, maintaining accurate business information is not just good practice—it’s often a legal requirement for maintaining your business registration status.
+Oregon’s Secretary of State business resources point out that keeping your business information accurate isn’t just good practice; it’s often a legal requirement for keeping your business registration in good standing.

 - Update your master NAP document